vinta/awesome-python/README.md

 * [SnowNLP](https://github.com/isnowfy/snownlp) - A library for processing Chinese text.
 * [TextBlob](http://textblob.readthedocs.org/en/latest/) - Providing a consistent API for diving into common NLP tasks.
 * [TextGrocery](https://github.com/2shou/TextGrocery) - A simple, efficient short-text classification tool based on LibLinear and Jieba.
+* [Spacy.io](https://spacy.io/) - spaCy is a library for industrial-strength natural language processing in Python and Cython.

 ## Documentation